ZIM Integrated Shipping Services Ltd. (NYSE:ZIM) Short Interest Up 31.7% in August

-ZIM Integrated Shipping Services Ltd. (NYSE:ZIM) saw a large increase in short interest in August.
-As of August 31st, there was short interest totalling 1,140,000 shares, an increase of 31.7% from the August 15th total of 865,300 shares.
-Based on an average daily trading volume, of 2,080,000 shares, the short-interest ratio is presently 0.5 days.
-Approximately 1.9% of the shares of the stock are short sold.
+ZIM Integrated Shipping Services Ltd. (NYSE:ZIM) was the target of a large growth in short interest in the month of August.
+As of August 31st, there was short interest totalling 1,140,000 shares, a growth of 31.7% from the August 15th total of 865,300 shares.
+Based on an average daily volume of 2,080,000 shares, the short-interest ratio is currently 0.5 days.
+Approximately 1.9% of the company’s shares are short sold.

 Shares of ZIM stock traded down $2.64 during trading hours on Monday, reaching $56.77.
 The company’s stock had a trading volume of 23,733 shares, compared to its average volume of 1,553,868.
 The stock has a market capitalization of $6.53 billion and a P/E ratio of 11.30.
 ZIM Integrated Shipping Services has a one year low of $11.34 and a one year high of $62.20.
 The firm’s fifty day simple moving average is $46.12 and its 200 day simple moving average is $39.26.
 The company has a current ratio of 1.20, a quick ratio of 1.15 and a debt-to-equity ratio of 0.91.